 There is one big problem.

 Settlement programs have no minimum credit score requirement.
-People can move on to a debt-free life at a fraction of the cost, with little practical consequence to future borrowing power.
+People can move on to a debt-free life at a fraction of the cost, with nominal practical consequence to future borrowing power.

 Higher Score Needed for Debt Consolidation Loans